anoobishnoob/Future-Project-Ideas/README.md

 # Android and IOS development
-JUst going to start some beginner stuff out.
+Just going to start some beginner stuff out.
 I have been working on Derek Banes tutorial videos for now.

 #  more project ideas here in the future